OurchiveIO/ourchive-technical-docs/content/docs/testing/integration-testing.md

 **facetFilter**: The checkbox filter used to test faceted filtering.
 Default is one of our generated data's work types: "Fic".

+**smokeTestUser**: A user who has collections, series, and anthologies - IOW, a user with a rich set of chives.
+Since data is generated randomly this keeps tests from failing.
+Will eventually be replaced by navigation when series and anthologies are included in search results.

 Run Cypress: